California Prop 65 Testing

 Specialized screening designed to detect "The Big 4" heavy metals at trace levels.

-We test for the four primary heavy metals cited in lawsuits using ICP-MS (AOAC 2015.01).
-Standard labs often use "ICP-OES" which has detection limits in the ppm range—too high for CA Prop 65.
-Our ICP-MS technology reaches parts-per-billion (ppb) sensitivity, which is essential for accurate California Prop 65 testing, preventing False Pass results that lead to litigation.
+We test for the four heavy metals most commonly cited in Prop 65 lawsuits using ICP-MS per AOAC 2015.01 (SOP 046) under our PJLA ISO/IEC 17025 scope.
+Standard labs often rely on ICP-OES, which has detection limits in the ppm range — too high for Prop 65.
+Our ICP-MS reaches parts-per-billion (ppb) sensitivity, which is essential for accurate California Prop 65 testing and for preventing False Pass results that lead to litigation.

 Exposure Calculation for Prop 65